clocklimited/navy-clock-request-build/README.md

 It does the following actions:

-* request the specified source and untar it to the specified destination.
+* request the specified source decrypt it using the specified passphrase and untar it to the specified destination.
 This is not run when executed on the 'master' Captain